-- We have a systematic approach to the basic elements of writing: we revisit key learning and build upon it in all areas and year groups, from phonics through to grammar and spelling. - To ensure that children can write fluently and without hesitation, children are taught a variety of spelling strategies. - Spelling is taught regularly using Spelling Shed.
+- We have a systematic approach to the basic elements of writing: we revisit key learning and build upon it in all areas and year groups, from phonics through to grammar and spelling. - Writing is taught using the '7 stages of Writing' to give a clear structure to each writing unit.
+Children learn to analyse the features of the text, plan, draft, write, edit and publish their work. - To ensure that children can write fluently and without hesitation, children are taught a variety of spelling strategies. - Spelling is taught regularly using Spelling Shed.
 Strategies from RWI and No Nonsense spelling are used to focus on learning and embedding spelling rules. - We encourage joined handwriting to support spelling and speed.
 Children take pride in their written work, using a clear, fluent and legible handwriting style based on the Pen Pals handwriting scheme. - Neat and presentable handwriting is positively promoted. - Whenever possible, grammar and punctuation lessons are embedded within a unit of work.
 When discreet grammar lessons are necessary, pupils are given opportunities to apply it in their writing. - Teachers use the skills progression chart on Grammarsaurus to teach grammar in the correct order to maximise understanding. - Grammatical concepts, including punctuation, are assessed every term using SPAG.com.
 This provides teachers with detailed analysis of gaps in learning to allow targeted whole class and individual learning. - All staff should model grammatically correct speech and writing, to enable children to internalise rules they may not hear or see routinely at home. - Children's speech should be sensitively corrected, when necessary. - Children are encouraged to see writing as an expression of their thoughts, opinions and enthusiasms. - Writing is assessed every half term using the writing framework sheets. - We use high quality texts, modelling and shared/ collaborative writing to demonstrate good practice.
 Although we do not usually focus whole units of work on text types, teachers ensure that children are introduced to a range of genres and the key features of these text types.
-The introduction of new text types is progressive through the school. - A variety of modelled writing approaches are used by the teacher to demonstrate good writing techniques, including 'Slow Writing', shared writing and teacher modelled writing.
-WAGOLLs from previous pupils work are also used as examples of effective writing. - We encourage and promote 'talk for writing' through talking partners and drama activities. - We provide writing frames to support the least confident. - We provide time for planning, editing and revising. - We mark extended pieces of work in-depth and give 'next steps'. - Live marking is used during writing lessons to give immediate feedback.
-Highlighters are used - think pink for areas to improve and green for great to point out effective writing. - We use drama and hot-seating to help pupils to think about another point of view.
+The introduction of new text types is progressive through the school.

-- Through early recognition and intervention, we support for pupils with learning and motor difficulties. - Meetings are arranged with parents, as appropriate, to help them support their child and Promoting Excellence sheets are sent home each term to keep parents informed of their child's progress.
+- A variety of modelled writing approaches are used by the teacher to demonstrate good writing techniques, including 'Slow Writing', shared writing and teacher modelled writing.
+WAGOLLs from previous pupils work are also used as examples of effective writing. - We encourage and promote oracy skills through talking partners and drama activities. - We provide writing frames to support the least confident. - We provide time for language collecting, planning, editing and revising. - We mark extended pieces of work in-depth using 'Good, Great, Greatest' and give next steps or targets when required. - Live marking is used during writing lessons to give immediate feedback.
+Highlighters are used think pink for areas to improve and green for great to point out effective writing. - We use drama and hot-seating to help pupils to think about another point of view. - Through early recognition and intervention, we support for pupils with learning and motor difficulties. - Meetings are arranged with parents, as appropriate, to help them support their child and Promoting Excellence sheets are sent home each term to keep parents informed of their child's progress.